realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Broker IP[:port] or domain[:port]

 The broker server address.
 Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
 The default port is 1883.
 If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
-Specifiying the IP address is preferred over a domain since the DNS call adds to the network overhead.
+Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
 Note that ".local" (MDNS) domains are not supported.

 ##### &#9654; User[:Password]